 13. Om Symbol

-The Om symbol is visually represented by a graphic character that combines three curves, a dot, and a semicircle.
-The curves represent the states of waking (A), dreaming (U), and deep sleep (M), while the dot and semicircle represent the transcendental state, often interpreted as Turiya.
+The symbol itself is made up of three curves, a dot, and a semicircle.
+These represent different states of consciousness: waking (A), dreaming (U), deep sleep (M), and Turiya, the transcendental state of pure awareness.

-Om is not just a visual symbol; it is also a sacred sound or mantra.
-When pronounced, it is often described as a combination of three distinct sounds, “A,” “U,” and “M,” representing the vibrational essence of the entire universe.
-Chanting Om is believed to align oneself with the universal energy and promote spiritual awareness.
+Om is also a sacred sound or mantra.
+When chanted, it combines the sounds “A,” “U,” and “M,” symbolizing the vibrational energy of the universe.
+Chanting Om is believed to connect individuals to this universal energy and promote spiritual growth.

 Read More: Trident Symbolism and Meaning